 Within ninety (90) days of receipt of an application for a Development Plan and after the public hearing required in this section has been conducted, the Planning Commission shall determine whether the Development Plan is consistent with the intent, purpose, requirements and standards or this regulation; whether the proposed development advances the general welfare of the community and neighborhood, and whether the benefits, combination of various land uses, innovation of physical design, and the interrelationship with the land uses in the surrounding area justify any deviation from standard district regulations as mentioned in the objectives section of this regulation.
-The Planning Commission shall submit a recommendation to the City Council for either approval or denial of the Development Plan.
-The Planning Commission may seek assistance in making its recommendation from any appropriate source.

-Final action for approval in principle, as described in Article 14, or denial of a Planned Unit Development zoning district or Development Plan shall be made by the Alexandria City Council.
+Final action for approval in principle, as described in Article 14, or denial of a Planned Unit Development zoning district shall be made by the Alexandria City Council.
 After recommendation of the Alexandria Planning Commission all materials constituting the record and recommendations of the Planning Commission shall be transmitted to the City Council.
-Within ninety (90) days from the commission's recommendation, the City Council may take action to approve or deny the PUD zoning map designation or Development Plan application.
+Within ninety (90) days from the commission's recommendation, the City Council may take action to approve or deny the PUD zoning map designation.
 Approval shall be by ordinance.
 When a PUD zoning designation is approved, the subject property so zoned shall be respectively designated as "PUD" on the Official Zoning Map of the City of Alexandria.
-Upon approval of a map amendment Development Plan to utilize either classification, the notation "CD" shall be placed on the Official Zoning Map as well.
-A Certificate of Land Use Restriction (CLUR) giving notice of the approval for the Development Plan or PUD zoning district designation shall be filed within thirty (30) days of final action as explained in Section 13.16 of the City of Alexandria Zoning Regulations.
+Upon approval of a map amendment to utilize either classification, the notation "CD" shall be placed on the Official Zoning Map as well.
+A Certificate of Land Use Restriction (CLUR) giving notice of the approval for PUD zoning district designation shall be filed within thirty (30) days of final action as explained in Section 13.16 of the City of Alexandria Zoning Regulations.
 If disapproved, the City Council shall state the reasons for disapproval.